-"handsomely mounted ... costumes are excellent ... cast don't put a foot wrong"; on the other hand the play "comes to resemble a scene from a Marx Brothers film" - a remark that we are still puzzling over because it is so absurd.
+"handsomely mounted ... costumes are excellent ... cast don't put a foot wrong"; on the other hand the play "comes to resemble a scene from a Marx Brothers film" - a remark that we are still puzzling over.
 We were awarded two stars - a rating we found disappointing until we studied the critic's other reviews and found so many one- and two-stars it became clear that he approaches every production eager to condemn and reluctant to praise.

 Unfortunately, such is The Scotsman's influence, that this one review cost us a large potential audience that might have appreciated the play much more than the critic did.

 Consolation for poor reviews came from an appreciative public.
 The best and most ephemeral compliments came from the long applause at the end of each performance and the comments made as the audiences left the theatre.

 Comments online included "Good script, well performed.
 Just the kind of gem we love to stumble upon at the fringe.
 Well worth an hour of anyone's time", "This playlet was well worth seeing ...

 a strong and enjoyable piece", "thoroughly entertaining.
 A talented cast act out a fast paced show with a tight script - always keeping the audience engaged", "a little gem ... go and see them if you have the chance",

 "Enjoyable and thought-provoking", "A great cast of talented actors" - all posted on the

 Fringe Box Office(archived pdf version).
 "I applaud you for an interesting production ...
 Well done"

 was a reader's riposte to the edfringereview.com

 Sight and Sound catch up with our Drama & Fiction